USS Yorktown (CV-10): Central Pacific raids

+Marianas and Palau Islands

 On 6 June, the aircraft carrier stood out of Majuro with TF 58 and set a course for the Mariana Islands.
 After five days steaming, she reached the launch point and began sending planes aloft for the preliminary softening up of targets in preparation for the invasion of Saipan.
 Yorktown aircrews concentrated primarily upon airfields located on Guam.
 Those raids continued until 13 June, when Yorktown, with two of the task groups of TF 58, steamed north to hit targets in the Bonin Islands.
 That movement resulted in a one-day raid on 16 June before the two task groups headed back to the Marianas to join in the Battle of the Philippine Sea.
 TF 58 reunited on 18 June and began a short wait for the approaching Japanese Fleet and its aircraft.

 On the morning of 19 June, Yorktown aircraft began strikes on Japanese air bases on Guam in order to deny them to their approaching carrier-based air and to keep the land-based planes out of the fray.
 Duels with Guam-based aircraft continued until mid-morning.
 At about 10:17, however, she got her first indication of the carrier plane attacks when a large bogey appeared on her radar screen.
 At that point she divided her attention, sending part of her air group back to Guam and another portion of it out to meet the raid closing from the west.
 Throughout the battle, Yorktown's planes continued to strike the Guam airfields and intercept the carrier raids.
 During the first day of the Battle of the Philippine Sea, Yorktown aircraft claimed 37 enemy planes destroyed and dropped 21 tons of bombs on the Guam air bases.